The Demise of Anita & Bell Punch

 It seems that a number of these franchises were successful and continue in business to the present day.

-Some calculator manufacturing also apparently to have continued, but not in Britain.
-Fi-cord International Ltd, of Didsbury, Manchester, which had been a distributor of the ANITA hand-held calculators, appears to have obtained the rights, and maybe tooling and parts, for some of the calculators and had them made in Yugoslavia and Japan, at least into 1977 - See the Anita 8041 and Anita 1211.
+Some calculator manufacturing under the ANITA name also continued, but in not in Britain.
+Fi-cord International Ltd, of Didsbury, Manchester, which had been a distributor of the ANITA hand-held calculators, obtained the right to the ANITA name which was used on models manufactured in Yugoslavia, to where designs and tooling had been sold.
+This lasted at least into 1977 — see the ANITA 8011, ANITA 8041 and ANITA 1211.

 So a glorious company came to an end...